Kong/docs.konghq.com/src/gateway/get-started/configure-services-and-routes.md

 ## What is a service

 In {{site.base_gateway}} a service serves as an abstraction of an existing upstream application.
-Services can store collections of objects like plugin configurations, and policies, and they can be associated with routes.Every service must have a *name* and a *URL*.
+Services can store collections of objects like plugin configurations, and policies, and they can be associated with routes.
+Every service must have a *name* and a *URL*.
 The name is used to refer to the server, and the URL points to an upstream application that you want to serve using {{site.base_gateway}}.

 ![Services and routes](/assets/images/docs/getting-started-guide/route-and-service.png)